jordinebot/wp-theme-starter/README.md

 Executing `gulp develop` or just `gulp` will do a first build on development environment and then will *watch* for changes on templates, styles and scripts to automatically rebuild those items.

 **Preview your theme**
 Some people like to put the local Wordpress installation under the same project folder (even in the repo) while developing a theme.
-What I do is having a dummy WP install and link my theme under development the check the progress.
+What I do is having a dummy WP install and link my theme under development to check the progress.
 Something like:

 ```bash
 ln -s /path-to/wp-theme-starter/_wp-theme-starter/ /path-to/wordpress/wp-content/themes/wp-theme-starter